-I wondered to myself if I would be exceeding medical curiosity to ask what had caused the break-up.
+I wondered to myself if I would be exceeding medical curiosity to ask what had caused the breakup.

 Anyway, he also denied having had an STI – sexually transmitted infection (which I tend to take with a grain of salt because – people sometimes have ‘faulty recollections’).

-So we proceeded to examine and really – everything down there seemed fine.
+So we proceeded to examine, and really – everything down there seemed fine.

-Which brings us down to – why he had pain and blood in the semen and what to do next.
+This brings us down to – why he had pain and blood in the semen and what to do next.